data-88/brauteseth_website/src/content/pages/session.md

 Maybe it’s your business.
 Your job.
 Your creative project.
 Your daily routine.
 It’s not that you lack skills or hustle.
-It’s that the *system* you’re operating within is invisible, misaligned, or quietly crushing you.
+It’s that the *system* you’re operating within is invisible, misaligned or quietly crushing you.

 I help you see it.
-Not with jargon or spreadsheets.
+Not with jargon or sales flash.
 With a conversation.
 A sketch.
 A story.

 ---